 Transforming acute inpatient mental health wards at Lincoln and Boston

-We are creating a new standard for acute mental health inpatient care in Lincolnshire in Lincoln and Boston.
+We are creating a new standard for acute mental health inpatient care in Lincoln and Boston.

-This £37m programme enables us to create new ensuite bedrooms for patients at our inpatient mental health units - ending the use of dormitory accommodation.
+This multi-million programme enables us to create new ensuite bedrooms for patients at our inpatient mental health units.
+This will end the use of dormitory accommodation.

 We are working with our patients and carers to help shape our services.
 We call this collaborative approach to the way we work ‘Building Together’.

 We would like to hear from you, if: